Delmarva Peninsula

 The Delmarva Peninsula, or simply Delmarva, is a peninsula on the East Coast of the United States, occupied by the majority of the state of Delaware and parts of the Eastern Shore of Maryland and Eastern Shore of Virginia.

 The peninsula is 170 mi long.
 In width, it ranges from 70 mi near its center, to 12 mi at the isthmus on its northern edge, to less near its southern tip of Cape Charles.
 It is bordered by the Chesapeake Bay on the west, Pocomoke Sound on the southwest, and the Delaware River, Delaware Bay, and the Atlantic Ocean on the east.

-The population of the twelve counties entirely on the peninsula totals 818,014 people as of the 2020 census.
+The population of the twelve counties entirely on the peninsula totaled 818,014 people as of the 2020 census.